DETAILED ACTION

 With respect to claims 1 and 18-19, it would have been obvious to one having ordinary skill in the art of cables at the time the invention was made to modify third shield layer of the shielded electrical cable of modified Vaupotic to comprise the additional multilayer film layers configuration as taught by Gotfried because Gotfried teaches that such a helically wrapped configuration provides a cable wrap system (Figs 1-4) for the protection of transmission wires (abstract), which is very flexible and easy to install, very durable, resistant to abrasion, impact, water, chemicals and all environment factors that may be present in cable installations (Col 10, lines 59-64), while also reducing or eliminating fire spread and the emission of smoke or toxic products of combustion and prevents the spread of cable failure to adjacent cables during insulation breakdown due to heat or arcing, environment factors or catastrophic cable failure (Col 1, lines 5-14).

-With respect to claim 20, it would have been obvious to one having ordinary skill in the art at the time the invention was made to modify the modified multilayer film of modified Vaupotic to be longitudinally wrapped with overlapped edges, since it is well known in the art of cables that longitudinally wrapped shields provide 100% coverage and protection to interior conductors from NEXT.
+With respect to claim 20, it would have been obvious to one having ordinary skill in the art at the time the invention was made to modify the overall shielding film layer of modified Vaupotic to be longitudinally wrapped with overlapped edges forming an folded edge and an open edge as taught by Jachimowicz because Jachimowicz teaches a variety of well-known folded configurations are commonly utilized to surround cable cores, wherein the shielding strip layer maintains its shape even after the extrusion of the cable jacket (Col 1, lines 34-36) and since it is also well-known configuration in the art of cables that longitudinally wrapped shields provide 100% coverage and protection to interior conductors from NEXT and since it has been held that a change in form cannot sustain patentability where involved is only extended application of obvious attributes from a prior art.
+In re Span-Deck Inc. vs. Fab-Con Inc. (CA 8, 1982) 215 USPQ 835.

 Vaupotic also doesn’t necessarily disclose any electrical connection between the third shielding film and the at least one uninsulated drain grounding wire of each of the conductor sets is only a capacitive connection (claim 5), nor the conductor sets have a nominal differential characteristic impedance in a range of between about 70 and about 120 ohms (claim 7), nor the average thickness of the dielectric material being between about 100 µm and about 500 µm (claim 17).